John S. Dunn Foundation

 Overview

-The John S. Dunn Foundation is a private Texas charitable nonprofit organization established in 1986, dedicated to providing support for those in need in the greater Houston area.
-Since its inception, the foundation has distributed over $169 million in charitable contributions, with a primary focus on enhancing medical research programs to improve patient care and further the cure of cancer and other catastrophic diseases.
-The foundation operates with a mission to support healthcare education, nursing programs, healthcare clinics for underserved populations, mental health programs, and medical research throughout the Houston metropolitan area.
+The John S. Dunn Foundation is a private Texas charitable nonprofit organisation established in 1986, dedicated to providing support for those in need in the greater Houston area.
+Since its inception, the foundation has distributed over $169 million in charitable contributions, with a primary focus on enhancing medical research programmes to improve patient care and further the cure of cancer and other catastrophic diseases.
+The foundation operates with a mission to support healthcare education, nursing programmes, healthcare clinics for underserved populations, mental health programmes, and medical research throughout the Houston metropolitan area.

 Funding Priorities